Festivals in Chiang Mai

 The traditional schedule of the Songkran festival in Chiang Mai has been altered to fit in more with the schedule observed around Thailand:

-- 7 a.m. – noon: Parade of Mae Ying Kee Rod Theep Kaeng Jong, or Lanna girls on bicycles with umbrellas beauty contest, from the TAT office to Tha Pae Gate.
+- 7 a.m. – noon: Parade of Mae Ying Kee Rod Theep Kaeng Jong, or Lanna girls on bicycles with umbrellas beauty contest, from the TAT office on the river to Tha Pae Gate.

-- 9.09 – 9.39 a.m.; Invitation ceremony of Buddha Sihing image on a special carriage at Wat Phra Sing.
+- 9.09 – 9.39 a.m.: Invitation ceremony of Phra Buddha Sihing image on a special carriage at Wat Phra Sing.

-- 1:00 p.m.
-Invitation ceremony for Phra Buddha Sihing image, parade of Buddha images and Miss Songkran float in the procession from Train Station to Wat Phra Sing.
+- 1:00 p.m.: Invitation ceremony for Phra Buddha Sihing image, parade of Buddha images and Miss Songkran float in the procession from the Railway Station to Wat Phra Singh.

 - 7 pm. to midnight: Miss and Mr. Songkran Contest, Lanna local arts competition at Tha Pae Gate

-April 14 - 3 p.m. – 5 p.m.
-Buddhist procession from Iron Bridge to Tha Pae Gate carrying holy sand and relics
+- 3 p.m. – 5 p.m.
+Buddhist procession from the Iron Bridge to Tha Pae Gate carrying holy sand and Buddhist relics

-April 15 - 1:30 – 6 p.m.
-Blessings will be offered to the Chiang Mai Governor with participants starting from 3 Kings Monument to the Governor’s Residence on Nawarat Bridge. - To sum up: Sonkgran in Chiang Mai is a huge water fight where you can behold a procession of ancient Buddha images and young maidens in traditional garb.
-The nightlife is especially fun during these days too.
+- 1:30 – 6 p.m.
+Blessings will be offered to the Chiang Mai Governor with participants starting from 3 Kings Monument to the Governor’s Residence on Nawarat Bridge.

 Loy Krathong ลอยกระทง: